-- Keep \$200 \$300 in small bills on hand since banks and ATM's may not be open. - Also, consider a potential cash reserve equal to one month (or more) of typical expenses.
+- a) Keep \$200 \$300 (or more) in small bills on hand since banks and ATM's may not be open. - Also, consider a potential cash reserve equal to two months (or more) of typical expenses.
 Remember, prices tend to escalate in a time of crisis or if there is scarcity, especially on the black market. - Lockable (and hidden) secure safe for cash, valuables and key documents.
-You may want more than one hidden security safe. - b) Have a reserve of items for barter: salt, sugar, spices, basic food items, coffee/tea, viable vegetable seeds, batteries, water and water filters, toilet paper, matches/lighters, fuel, candles, [ammunition], medicines, tarps, or other essentials. - dispense small trade items in zip-lock bags when you can
+You may want more than one hidden security safe. - b) Have a reserve of items for barter: salt, sugar, spices, basic canned food items, coffee/tea, viable vegetable seeds, batteries, water and water filters, toilet paper, matches/lighters, fuel, candles, medicines, tarps, [ammunition], and other essential or high-demand items. - Dispense small trade items in zip-lock bags when you can.